fiberseq/fibertools-rs/docs/ft-predict-m6a-help.md

           Keep all m6A calls regardless of how low the ML value is

   -c, --cnn
-          Use the CNN model for prediction instead of XGBoost

-  -s, --semi
-          Use the semi-supervised CNN model for prediction
+          Use the CNN model for prediction

   -f, --full-float
           Add a bam tag (mp) with the full floating point predictions of the ML model